AmyTsurimi/Girls_Frontline_Black_Ops_-_Phase-2/GFL SUB Main Folder/GFL Video Edits/README.md

 - underwaterbase_load
 - wmd_sr71_load

-- the second half of `outro_load` will be replaced with GFL chibi scenes.
+- the second half of `outro_load` will be replaced with GFL chibi scenes inside the film.

 # Animation